Multiple counts of criminal mischief filed vs. Rensselaer man

-RENSSELAER — A Rensselaer man who is alleged to have spray painted graffiti throughout the city of Rensselaer as well as many other counts of criminal mischief was arrested recently by the Rensselaer Police Department.
+RENSSELAER — A Rensselaer man alleged to have spray painted graffiti throughout the city of Rensselaer, as well as participated in other incidents of criminal mischief, was arrested recently by the Rensselaer Police Department.

 According to police, Kristijan Ambrus, 36, of Rensselaer, was initially taken to the Jasper County Jail on charges of possession of marijuana and possession of paraphernalia, both misdemeanors, after a search warrant was obtained in response to numerous calls of graffiti on houses, businesses, a place of worship, billboards and city property.
 Swastikas, racial slurs and obscene pictures were spray painted throughout the city.